KIT-SCC/AarcEntitlement/README.rst

     equals = required == actual
     # -> False here

+..
+    does not work on github:
     Other examples for entitlements and comparisions can be found in :download:`examples.py <../../examples.py>`

 G069 Entitlement Normalization
 ______________________________